derek-dorey/NetworkSimulator/README.txt

 1)build the project and run

-2)You will be propted to enter a command.
+2)You will be prompted to enter a command.
 The valid commands are listed below:

 	create 		(ie create A B C)
 	connect 	(ie connect A B)
 	disconnect 	(ie disconnect A B)
-	remove 		(ie remove B [This will remove the node and it's connections]) simulate 	(ie simulate 5 2 will send 2 mesages at time intervals seperated by 5 simulation cycles)
+	remove 		(ie remove B [This will remove the node and it's connections]) simulate 	(ie simulate 1000 10 simulates 1000 cycles and sends a message every 10 simulation cycles) quit

-	quit
 	help